MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

 The main difference between the plug-in types are in the way the plug-in type is triggered, and whether parameters can be used.
 Only instant plug-ins support parameters.

 > [!IMPORTANT]
 > Currently, only automated plug-ins allow you to interact with a specific record when the plug-in is invoked.
 This is referred as the *bound* table record.
 When defining logic for bound records in Power Fx, use the `ThisRecord` keyword to reference the record and use dot notation to access the column values.
+In the future, instant plug-ins will support bound settings.

 ## Plug-in permissions